Best Baitcasting Reels for Pike (2026): MFG-Tested for Real Conditions

 Power Stack Carbon Matrix Drag

 Speed is useless without stopping power.
 The Rocket’s Power Stack Carbon Matrix Drag is built to halt a freight train.
-When a winter pike surges under the boat at close range, the drag doesn’t stick or pulse.
+When a pike surges under the boat at close range, the drag doesn’t stick or pulse.
 It gives clean, linear pressure.
 No jerks.
 No shock.
 Just control.

 Guide’s Note from the Field